Health Care Provider Resources

 Health Care Provider Roles and Responsibilities

-There are three (3) key health care providers identified in the OCOCA to ensure the patient meets eligibility requirements.
-The attending physician, consulting physician, and counseling provider (e.g. psychiatrist, psychologist, or licensed clinical social worker).
-Each provider should document their examination and/or evaluation in writing in the medical record and on the applicable form reportable to the DOH.
+There are three (3) key healthcare providers identified in the OCOCA to ensure the patient meets eligibility requirements.
+The Attending Provider, Consulting Provider, and Counseling Provider (e.g., psychologist, psychiatrist, licensed clinical social worker (LCSW), licensed marriage and family therapist (LMFT), Advanced Practice Registered Nurse (APRN) with a psychiatric or clinical nurse specialization) should document their examination and/or evaluation in writing in the medical record and on the applicable form reportable to the DOH.
 Applicable forms for both providers and patients are accessible below and on the right side of page.
-Adobe reader required.
+Adobe Reader is required.

-The attending physician is a Hawai`i-licensed physician pursuant to chapter 453, Hawai`i Revised Statutes (HRS), who has the responsibility for the care and treatment of the patient’s terminal illness.
+The Attending Provider is a Hawaii-licensed physician or APRN, who has the responsibility for the care and treatment of the patient’s terminal illness.
 Please refer to the “Timeline Eligibility Process” for guidance.

-The attending physician plays a critical role throughout the eligibility process from initial oral request to writing the prescription and reporting to the DOH.
-The attending physician’s role is to:
+The Attending Provider plays a critical role throughout the eligibility process from the initial oral request, to writing the prescription, and reporting to the DOH.
+The Attending Provider‘s role is to:

 1. Conduct the initial patient diagnosis and prognosis;